fernando-mc/redmondpython.com/content/contributing.md

 This is a quick guide on how you can contribute to [Redmondpython.com](http://github.com/fernando-mc/redmondpython.com)

-- For help with github commands and repository management, here is a [quick guide](https://www.codeschool.com/courses/try-git)
+- For help with git commands and repository management, here is a [quick guide](https://www.codeschool.com/courses/try-git)

-- You can also check out [GitKraken](https://www.gitkraken.com/) - a client for Git
+- You can also check out [GitKraken](https://www.gitkraken.com/) - an intuitive client for Git

 **The Repo**

-The repository is available [here](http://github.com/fernando-mc/redmondpython.com)
+The repository is available [here @ Github](http://github.com/fernando-mc/redmondpython.com)

 **Requirements**